 Micro cap investing can be very lucrative if you know how to spot a bargain.
 But most retail investors don’t buy micro cap stocks because they’re unaware of them or even ignorant.
 For example, many people believe that micro caps are the same as penny stocks, which is a misconception.

-Warren Buffett did a lot of micro cap investing throughout his career.
+It might surprise you to know that Warren Buffett did a lot of micro cap investing throughout his career.
 Besides the many “cigar butts” he flipped in the 1950’s to great success, Buffett purchased See’s Candy–a micro cap–in 1972 for $25 million when his net worth was still well under $100 million.